cfpb/design-manual/data-visualization/emphasis.md

 <h3 id="labels">Labels</h3>
-Goals, trends and important outliers should be highlighted to help the user discern what is going on with the data.
+Goals, trends, and important outliers should be highlighted to help the user discern what is going on with the data.
 Labels will help the user understand the data and make sense of what it is showing.